 A must-see for any visitor to Hong Kong, Chi Lin Nunnery and Nan Lian Garden in Diamond Hill, Kowloon, are where you can explore amazing Chinese heritage.

-No matter how long you’ve lived in Hong Kong, a break from the city life of expensive coffee and high-rise buildings can do some good.
-Whether that’s exploring heritage and art at Tai Kwun, enjoying therapeutic forest walks with Kembali or exploring the islands around Hong Kong.
-There’s always somewhere to explore.
-And next up on your to-go list should be Chi Lin Nunnery and Nan Lian Garden in Diamond Hill are great places to escape from the noise.
-Join us as we introduce you to the sites’ gorgeous architecture, temples and tranquil rock gardens.
+No matter how long you’ve lived in Hong Kong, a break from the expensive city life and high-rise buildings can always do some good.
+Whether that’s exploring heritage and art at private galleries, enjoying therapeutic forest walks in the mountains, or exploring the many islands around Hong Kong, there’s always somewhere to explore.
+And next up on your to-go list should be Chi Lin Nunnery and Nan Lian Garden in Diamond Hill, as they are stunning places to escape from the noise.
+Join us as we introduce you to the sites’ gorgeous architecture, temples, and tranquil rock gardens.

 Nan Lian Garden: A photographer’s dream

 Just opposite Chi Lin Nunnery is Nan Lian Garden.
-With a backdrop of Hong Kong’s famous high-rise apartment buildings, Nan Lian Garden is an oasis of calm.
-This garden has also been meticulously crafted in Tang dynasty style, and includes the Pavilion of Absolute Perfection and water features that make it ideal for photography.
+With a backdrop of Hong Kong’s famous high-rise apartment buildings, this place is an oasis of calm.
+This garden has also been meticulously crafted in Tang dynasty style.
+Also, it includes the Pavilion of Absolute Perfection and water features, making the garden ideal for photography.

 Chi Lin Nunnery and Nan Lian Garden are great places to take visitors to Hong Kong or to escape from the busy streets.
-A vegetarian restaurant serving Chinese food is also located in the garden as well as a Chinese Tea House.
+A popular Chinese vegetarian restaurant, Chi Lin Vegetarian, is also located in the garden, as well as a Chinese tea house named Song Cha Xie.

 [This article was originally published in August 2018 and updated in 2023 by Elaine Wong.]